learn-co-curriculum/dsc-type-1-and-2-error-lab/README.md

 Next, we shall see how alpha affects the rate of type 1 errors.

-> **Exercise:** Write a routine in Python to encapsulate the code shown above in order to repeat hypothesis tests on two randomly drawn distribution.
+**Exercise:** Write a function `type_1_error` in Python to encapsulate the code shown above in order to repeat hypothesis tests on two randomly drawn distributions.
 The t-test will mostly fail to reject the null hypothesis, except, when by random chance you get a set of **extremely** different samples thus reject the null hypothesis (TYPE I ERROR).
 The frequency of such bad results depends upon the value of alpha.

+`type_1_error` should take in the parameters:

-* Step 1: Create a population distribution (as shown above)
+* population: (numpy array) a random normal distribution
-* Step 2: Specify a number of hypothesis tests in numTests = 1000
+* num_tests: (int) specifies the number of hypothesis tests to compute
-* Step 3: Create a list of alpha values to explore (alpha_set) = [0.001, 0.01, 0.05, 0.1, 0.2, 0.5]
+* alphas: (list) a list of the alpha levels at which you are testing

-* Step 4: Create a pandas dataframe (sig_tests) to store 1000x5 = 5000 test results.
+`type_1_error` should return:

+* sig_tests: (DataFrame) a dataframe that has the columns 'type_1_error', 'p_value', 'alpha'

+Within `type_1_error`, you should:

-* Step 5: Repeatedly take two random samples from population and run independant t-tests.
+1. Repeatedly take two random samples from population and run independent t-tests.
-* Step 6: Store P_value, alpha and a boolean variable to show whether null hypothesis was rejected or not (i.e. if p-value is less than alpha), for each of 5000 tests.
+2. Store P_value, alpha and a boolean variable to show whether the null hypothesis _was rejected_ or not (i.e. if p-value is less than alpha), for each test

-* Step 7: Summarize/aggregate the results for presentation in a meaningful manner.
+To test your function:

+1. Create a population distribution with a mean of 100, a standard deviation of 20, and a size of 1000
+2. Specify the number of hypothesis tests to be 1000
+3. Create a list of alphas =  [0.001, 0.01, 0.05, 0.1, 0.2, 0.5]